Multiplicities of Jumping Numbers: The Polynomial Nature of Multiplicities

-where $\varepsilon$ is a sufficiently small positive number.
-We call $E^{c}$ the \emph{jumping divisor} of $c$.
-If $c$ is not a candidate jumping number of $\fa$, then $E^{c}$ is zero and its support is empty. \end{dfn}
+where $\varepsilon$ is a sufficiently small positive number. \end{dfn}

+The jumping divisor $E^c$ is a reduced non-zero divisor whenever $c$ is a candidate jumping number of $\fa$, by definition of candidate jumping number (see Section~\ref{candidate}).
+Otherwise, $E^{c}$ is zero.
+Further note that $E^{c} = E^{c+n}$ for any natural number $n$, as follows from formula (\ref{round}) by properties of rounding down.

-The notion of a jumping divisor was introduced as the \emph{maximal jumping divisor} in \cite{MR3510908} along with its \emph{minimal} variant in the two dimensional case.
-For simplicity, we drop the adjective `maximal' from the name and do not discuss the minimal jumping divisor here. \begin{rem} Let $\mu: Y \to X$ be any log resolution of $\fa$ (an $\fm$-primary ideal) as above.
-Then $\mu_{*}(\cO_{Y}(-F))= \overline{\fa}$, the integral closure of $ \fa$.
-Hence, if $E \subset Y $ is an irreducible component of $F$ then $\mu(E)= x$.
-Hence, each component of $F$ (and of $E^{c}$) is a projective variety over $k$ (since we are already assuming our log resolutions are projective maps) and is contracted by $\mu$ to a point.
-Moreover, all exceptional divisors for $\mu$ that are contracted to $x$ occur as irreducible components of $F$.
-These will be the only kind of exceptional divisors we will need to consider throughout this paper. \end{rem} We can now prove Theorem \ref{thm3.1}.
+\begin{rem} The notion of a jumping divisor was introduced as the \emph{maximal jumping divisor} in \cite{MR3510908} along with its \emph{minimal} variant in the two dimensional case.
+For simplicity, we drop the adjective `maximal' from the name and do not discuss the minimal jumping divisor here. \end{rem}